Close-up of human skin texture in warm golden light

 I've tried everything.
 Why would this be different?

-Because most acne treatment is topical and antibiotic-focused — it suppresses the symptom without finding the cause.
-If your acne is hormonal or gut-driven, no amount of topical treatment will clear it permanently.
-Starting with a proper work-up changes what you're treating.
+Because most acne treatment is topical and antibiotic-focused, it suppresses the symptom without finding the cause.
+If your acne is hormonal or gut-driven, no topical will clear it permanently.
+A proper work-up changes what you're treating.

 Do I need to go off the pill first?

 Not necessarily.
 Some oral contraceptives improve hormonal acne; others worsen it.
-If you're on the pill and still breaking out, we need to understand why — it could be the wrong formulation, or a non-hormonal driver.
+If you're on the pill and still breaking out, we need to understand why.
 I'll work with what's in place rather than asking you to change it first.

 What is a vampire facial and is it right for me?

-A vampire facial (PRP facial) uses your own platelet-rich plasma — drawn from your blood, concentrated by centrifuge, then applied to the skin after microneedling — to stimulate collagen production and accelerate skin repair.
-It's particularly effective for post-acne scarring, hyperpigmentation, and uneven texture.
-Because it uses your own biology, there's no foreign material and minimal risk.
-I recommend it once the internal work is underway — it works best when the skin isn't actively inflamed.
+A PRP facial uses your own platelet-rich plasma, drawn, concentrated by centrifuge, then applied after microneedling, to stimulate collagen and accelerate skin repair.
+It's particularly effective for post-acne scarring and uneven texture.
+I recommend it once the internal work is underway.

 Scenic lake view